This is from my original site, will divide it into several pages here in order to be able to include a pic. After all, they're funny. :)

 What follows are excerpts from my former web page:

 As we begin to age, our health starts to deteriorate.
 The material body is not built to last forever.
 In this modern era of pollution, poor diet or gardening soil, we need to educate ourselves & not throw in the towel, because there are things we can do.

 I decided to read "Anatomy of an Illness" by Norman Cousins.
 The short of it is: He was diagnosed with an incurable illness that he cured through the use of Belly Laughter, Vitamin C therapy, & Medicine.

-Briefly: while many feel they'll just start taking lots of Vitamin C, after reading his book I realize there can be bad side effects even to this - when we don't know 'fully' what we're doing.
-Therefore all should seek the help of a medical practitioner.
+Briefly: while many feel they'll merely start taking a lot of Vitamin C after reading his book, I realize there can be bad side effects even to this when we don't know 'fully' what we're doing.
+Therefore all should seek the help of a licensed medical practitioner.

 With that said......
 Norman Cousins has also given significant evidence that the laughter was more than just a placebo, rather had scientific, beneficial, medical effect on his health.
 I felt so hopeful and inspired by his writings that I feel it's time we all started to lighten up a little and laugh.
 Who knows, it may even prolong our lifespan.

 The thing about humor is, what tickles one persons funny bone may not tickle someone else.
 The medical benefit from laughter, Norman Counsins pointed out, was the greatest when he laughed so hard with a ten minute belly-roll type of laugh.

 While not all jokes here hit me to that degree, many do, & most are pretty darn good.
 I've tried my best to put some real belly-roll jokes here.

 I'll also interweave a few quotes from his book [from amazon.com] which may help some like myself who need a scientific basis to keep doing this.